docarray/docarray/docs/advanced/document-store/weaviate.md

 docker-compose up
 ```

+## Backups

+You can create a backup of your DocArray data on cloud blob storages, such as AWS S3 or GCS data following [this process](https://weaviate.io/developers/weaviate/current/configuration/backups.html).

 ### Create DocumentArray with Weaviate backend

 Assuming service is started using the default configuration (i.e. server address is `http://localhost:8080` or `https://{unique ID}.semi.network`), one can instantiate a DocumentArray with Weaviate storage as such: